velvetcode206/bardsync/README.md

 ### Prerequisites

 - pnpm is the default node package manager on the project

   ```sh
   npm install -g pnpm@10.13.1
   ```

   For other methods of installation on POSIX systems or Docker, refer to [PNPM documentation][pnpm-url]

+- Install Java Development Kit 21, necessary for the Java services

 ### Installation